Aaronminer1/kestrel-booking/docs/runbook.md

   `Invoke-RestMethod -Method Get -Uri http://127.0.0.1:3000/auth/me -Headers @{ Authorization = "Bearer <token>" }`

+- Validate admin RBAC endpoint (Milestone 2):

+  Admin ping (replace `<token>`):

+  `Invoke-RestMethod -Method Get -Uri http://127.0.0.1:3000/admin/ping -Headers @{ Authorization = "Bearer <token>" }`

+  Promote a user to admin (local helper):

+  - Create a user via `/auth/signup` (or use an existing user email).
+  - Promote the user:

+  ` $env:ADMIN_EMAIL = "test@example.com"; pnpm tsx scripts/seed-admin.ts `

+  Notes:
+  - This script promotes an existing user; it does not create users.
+  - Authorization checks for `/admin/ping` use the current DB role.

 ## How to run tests and CI checks

 From a PowerShell prompt at the repository root: